-When the homeschooling family considers how music education may be a part of their life, they would look how to go about teaching music.
+Once you have considered how music education may be a part of your homeschool life, you can look how to go about teaching music.

 Whether you advertise for a music teacher or find one in your telephone directory, it is important that the one you choose has an approach to teaching that will work well with your child.

 Every child learns at their own speed and each has their own learning style.
 It is vital that you employ someone that your child can relate to.
 You will find that some music teachers will be very strict and have a learning plan that they like to stick to.

 We had one teacher who was like this and my child who was learning the violin at the time, hardly progressed in the six months that he was under her supervision.
 It is best to look for someone that suits the learning needs of your child.